 More than 400 leaders from business, the church, academia and workplace ministries, from the U.S., Canada, the U.K., China, India, Mexico, Malaysia, New Zealand, Australia, and Croatia, gathered for the 2016 Faith@Work Summit--and were joined by 100 online.

-Videos of plenary presentations at the 2016 Faith & Work Summit (15-minute TED-type talks) are available at the Center's Vimeo site.
+All 26 videos of plenary presentations at the 2016 Faith & Work Summit (15-minute TED-type talks) are available at the Center's Vimeo site.

 Here are a few of the vidoes available: